MILES DAVIS (May 26, 1926 – September 28, 1991)

 Miles Dewey Davis III was born in Alton, Illinois, in 1926.
-His mother was a music teacher and his father was a very successful dental surgeon.
-He had two siblings: an elder sister named Dorothy, and a younger brother named Vernon.
+His mother was a music teacher, and his father was a successful dental surgeon.
+He had two siblings: an elder sister named Dorothy and a younger brother named Vernon.
 The three of them spent much of their childhood summers riding on horseback and hunting around their parents’ farm near Pine Bluff, Arkansas.

 Davis started learning the trumpet in his adolescent years and quickly began playing in local shows around St. Louis.
 After graduating from East St. Louis Lincoln High School in the spring of 1944, he enrolled at the Institute of Musical Arts in New York City, now known as Julliard.
-Quickly sucked into the nightlife of the city, he began playing shows with fellow jazz great Charlie “Bird” Parker.
+After being quickly sucked into the nightlife, he began playing shows with fellow jazz great Charlie “Bird” Parker.
 After a mere three semesters of study, Davis dropped out of college and became a full-time musician.

-During the late fifties and early sixties, Davis would record three albums with the arranger, Gil Evans: Miles Ahead (1957), Porgy and Bess (1958), and Sketches of Spain (1960).
+During the late fifties and early sixties, Davis recorded three albums with the arranger, Gil Evans: Miles Ahead (1957), Porgy and Bess (1958), and Sketches of Spain (1960).
 Similar in style to his work with Mulligan and Clarke, these albums featured a grander feel with various instruments and complex solos.
-During this era, Davis formed a more refined signature sound in which he used a trumpet mute called a Harmon mute, or casually named, the wah-wah mute.
+During this era, Davis formed a signature sound using a trumpet mute called a Harmon mute or casually named the wah-wah mute.
 He repeatedly used this mute throughout the rest of his career.
-The unique sound it produced can be heard on the album, Miles Davis and the Modern Jazz Giants (1959).
+People can hear the unique sound on the album Miles Davis and the Modern Jazz Giants (1959).

-From 1975 to 1980, Davis was on a hiatus.
+From 1975 to 1980, Davis was on hiatus.
 After suffering from addiction to alcohol and cocaine, he left the public eye in hopes of recovery.
-In 1981 he returned and released an album titled, The Man with the Horn, and set his career back on track.
+In 1981 he returned and released an album titled The Man with the Horn and set his career back on track.

-He continued to release songs that reflected his adoration for the sound of the times, and even recorded covers of top-chart songs such as Michael Jackson’s, Human Nature.
-His continued insistence to create funky music led Columbia Records to drop him from the label.
+He continued to release songs that reflected his adoration for the sound of the times and even recorded covers of top-chart songs such as Michael Jackson’s, Human Nature.
+His continued insistence on creating funky music led Columbia Records to drop him from the label.
 Davis then moved on to Warner Bros.
 Records and produced more legendary albums such as the lush and electronic Tutu, which turned into a huge commercial success.

-His contributions to the progression of music led him to receiving an honorary doctorate from the New England Conservatory.
+His contributions to the progression of music led him to receive an honorary doctorate from the New England Conservatory.
 When asked about his desire to move forward in music and not return to his Kind of Blue roots, he commented, “I have no feel for it anymore,” that style “is more like warmed-over turkey.”
-His following recordings and performances would not stray away from that statement, as he never looked back to his old ways of playing, but was always searching for new methods to employ and new audiences to entertain.
+His following recordings and performances would not stray from that statement because he never looked back to his old ways of playing, but always searching for new methods to employ and new audiences to entertain.